andrew-wilkes/godot-chess/README.md

 See notes on CLI here:  [Engine Interface](docs/engine-interface.txt)

 A UDP (User Datagram Protocol) server program is used to communicate with CLI programs (chess engines).
-This is written in Golang (so as to be able to capture stdout data from continuously running process) whereas the GUI is developed in Godot Engine using GDcript.
+This is written in Golang (so as to be able to capture stdout data from a non-blocking process) whereas the GUI is developed in Godot Engine using GDScript.

 The Chess Engines (CEs) have a command line interface (CLI) so we may pipe data in through stdin and out from stdout.
 The CE will be executed as a sub process from our UDP server which communicates with the CE.
 When the server shuts down, it will kill the sub-process.